MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/what-licenses-do-you-need-in-order-to-use-dataflows.md

 ### Power Apps Licenses

-If you use the Power Apps license to create a standard dataflow, there's no limitation on the number of dataflows and entities you can create.
+If you use the Power Apps license to create dataflows, there's no limitation on the number of dataflows and entities you can create.
 However, there's a limitation on the size of Common Data Service you can use.

 The Power Apps per app plan covers up to a 50-MB database capacity.
 The Power Apps per user plan allows you to have a database of 250-MB capacity.

 ### Power BI Pro

-Power BI Pro only gives you the ability to create analytical dataflows, but not any of the premium features.
+Power BI Pro gives you the ability to create analytical dataflows, but not any of the premium features.
 Using a Power BI pro account, you can't use linked or computed entities, you can't use AI capabilities in Power BI, and you can't use DirectQuery to connect to the dataflow.
 The storage for your dataflows is limited to the space left under your Power BI pro account, which is a subset of 10-GB storage for all Power BI content.

 ### Power BI Premium

 If you use Power BI Premium (capacity-based licensing), you can use all the AI capabilities in Power BI, computed entities and linked entities, with the ability to have a DirectQuery connection to the dataflow, and you can use the enhanced compute engine.
 However, the dataflow created under a premium capacity license uses only the internal Azure Data Lake Storage Gen2 storage, and won't be accessible by other platforms except Power BI itself.
 You can't create external dataflows just by having a Power BI Premium license; you need to have an Azure subscription for Azure Data Lake Storage Gen2 as well.

-### Azure Data Lake Storage Gen2
+### Using your organization's Azure Data Lake Gen2 account for dataflow storage

-A subscription to Azure Data Lake Storage Gen2 gives you the ability to create external analytical dataflows.
-The size of the storage would be only limited to your Azure subscription license.
-However, having only Azure Data Lake Storage Gen2 won't give you the ability to create dataflows; you need to have either a Power BI or Power Platform license to be able to author and create dataflows.
+To create dataflows that store data in your organizations Azure Data Lake Gen2 account, in addition to the product licenses above, an Azure subscription is requierd.
+The amount of storage that can be used is not limited by the dataflow or the product it was created in.

 ## Next step